DN-debug/peux-os-sitebuild/src/pages/peux-fetcher.md

       to uncover the loopholes within the app.

-      \[ Since we do not have a decent amount of crowd to test this app, this is currently in **unmaintained** status ]
+      \[ Since we do not have a decent number of crowd to test this app, this is currently in **unmaintained** status ]
     actions:
       - label: .appimage